 Natural gas supplier-related complaints in Georgia filed by consumers with regulators at the Georgia PSC have dropped to the lowest annual level in over eight years.

-While overall, customer complaints about Georgia natural gas suppliers are at their lowest in the entire 20 years of deregulation, the most significant developments have taken place in the last eight years.
+While overall, customer complaints about natural gas suppliers in Georgia are at their lowest in the entire 20 years of deregulation, the most significant developments have taken place in the last eight years.
 Though the first decade saw angry customers making tens of thousands of complaints per month, most cases were often related to the state's early efforts to create, enact, and enforce regulations (especially against slamming) and also featured a revolving door of providers entering and exiting the Georgia marketplace.

 GeorgiaGasSavings.com undertook this study to uncover the change behind this trend in customer complaints in Georgia's natural gas market.
 Data for the eight year period from January, 2010 to December, 2017 was obtained from the Georgia PSC's monthly Gas Marketer Scorecard.
 The scorecard records the number of monthly complaints (billing, service, and deceptive marketing) against each of the state's deregulated gas providers.